Is Mold on Clothes Harmful? We Have Answers

 Sporotrichosis

-Sporotrichosis is a condition caused by mold typically found in dirt and on plants.
+Sporotrichosis is caused by mold typically found in dirt and on plants.
 It typically appears as a bump that can develop between 1 and 12 weeks after exposure to the mold.
 This bump can worsen over time and ranges in colors from red, pink, or purple, typically at the site where the mold first made contact with skin.

 Invasive Aspergillosis